Blendify/blender-manual/blender_docs/manual/editors/vse/sequencer/navigating.rst

 moving the vertical bar which indicates the current frame.
 As you do, the image for that frame is displayed in the VSE editor.

-When you :kbd:`LMB` directly on a sequence strip, this will show the strip *solo*, (temporarily disregarding effects and other strips, showing only this strips output).
+When you drag the frame indicator with :kbd:`LMB` directly on a sequence strip, this will show the strip *solo*, (temporarily disregarding effects and other strips, showing only this strips output) and the strip will be highlighted.

+When holding :kbd:`Ctrl` while dragging it will snap to the start and endpoints of strips.

-Real-time scrubbing and image display is possible on reasonable computers when viewing an image sequence or movie (avi/mov) file.
+Real-time scrubbing and image display is possible on reasonable computers when viewing an image sequence or movie (``avi``/``mov``) file.

 Scene strips can use OpenGL previews or proxies for realtime playback, otherwise displaying rendered frame is supported, but typically too slow for real-time playback.